SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 ### Create Exposition

 By clicking "Create exposition" you can create a new exposition object which will be opened in the RC exposition workspace editor.
-The title and abstract fields are obligatory.
+The __title__, __copyright__ and __abstract__ fields are obligatory.
+In most cases, the copyright field should be the same as the main author name (so you can write your own name).
 You can change these details later by choosing ☰ > __edit details__, or in the __workspace editor__ by clicking the title of your research (at the top of you screen).

 There are two types of exposition on the RC: